-Often times, it may be recommended that men with penile cancer undergo surgery.
-In certain situations removal of the penis (called penectomy), in part or in whole, may be recommended; additional procedures may accompany the penectomy and include removal of the scrotum and lymph nodes.
+Men with penile cancer may be treated with surgery.
+In certain situations removal of the penis (called penectomy), in part or in whole, may be recommended.
+In some cases the scrotum and lymph nodes will also be removed.

-- Partial Penectomy: This involves removing the end of the penis, leaving the shaft intact.
+- Partial Penectomy: Removal of the end of the penis, leaving the shaft intact.

-- Total Penectomy: This involves removing the entire penis, with the new creation of a urinary opening between the scrotum and anus- perineal urethrostomy.
+- Total Penectomy: Removal of the entire penis, with the creation of a urinary opening between the scrotum and anus- perineal urethrostomy.

-- Emasculation: During emasculation, the penis and testicles are removed.
-Typically, this is performed to treat advanced cancers.
+- Emasculation: Removal of the penis and testicles.
+Typically, this is used to treat advanced cancers.

-- Lymph Node Removal: In certain circumstances, some lymph nodes may need to be removed; typically this is reserved for deep tissue invasion.
+- Lymph Node Removal: In some cases lymph nodes may need to be removed; typically this is reserved for deep tissue invasion.

 - Sentinel Lymph Node Removal: It may be necessary to remove a lymph node, called the sentinel node.
 During the procedure, a special dye or radioactive substance is used and injected near the cancerous tumor; the first lymph node to be seen with dye is removed for evaluation.
-If there is cancer, then additional lymph nodes will be removed; if no cancer is present, further lymph node removal is not necessary.
+If there is cancer, then additional lymph nodes will be removed.
+If no cancer is present, further lymph node removal is not needed.

-- Inguinal Lymph Node Removal: Through an incision made in the groin, inguinal lymph nodes are removed for evaluation.
+- Inguinal Lymph Node Removal: Through an incision made in the groin, inguinal lymph nodes are removed.

 What are the risks associated with penile surgery?